sampeppard/ping_pong/README.md

 * Example Input: "a" or "!"
 * Example Output: "Please enter a number"

-#### 2. Return "PING-PONG!" when the entered number is divisible by 15.
+#### 2. Return "PING-PONG!" when a particular number is divisible by 15.

-* Example Input: 45
+* Example Input: 15
-* Example Output: "PING-PONG!"
+* Example Output: 1 2 ping 4 pong ping 7 8 ping pong 11 ping 13 14 PING-PONG!!!

-#### 3. Return "ping" when the entered number is divisible by 3.
+#### 3. Return "ping" when a particular number is divisible by 3.

 * Example Input: 3
-* Example Output: "ping"
+* Example Output: 1 2 ping

-#### 4. Return "pong" when the entered number is divisible by 5.
+#### 4. Return "pong" when a particular number is divisible by 5.

 * Example Input: 5
-* Example Output: "pong"
+* Example Output: 1 2 ping 4 pong

-#### 5. Return a list of numbers from 1 up to and including the entered number if the number is not divisible by 3, 5 or 15.
+#### 5. Return the list of numbers up to the entered number with zero exceptions.

 * Example Input: 2
 * Example Output: 1, 2